A Week in Provence

 In booking with Peak Tours you understand that there are certain risks and dangers inherent in taking part in a cycling holiday and that by the very nature of the activities you will participate in these may be hazardous to you, including cycling on uneven surfaces, cycling in inclement weather, cycling in close proximity to vehicular traffic and any other activities involving inherently dangerous risks, and you acknowledge that you will be exposed to an element of personal risk.
 These include the risk of personal injury and death and loss of or damage to your property.
 You are under a duty to mitigate any risks to yourself as far as is practicable, by taking all reasonable steps to comply with all instructions of your tour leader and the instructions included in your route map, and taking all reasonable steps to ensure your own safety whilst taking part in the holiday.

 It is your responsibility to ensure that you are at a sufficient level of fitness to take part in your chosen holiday (please also see section 13 - Disabilities and Medical Problems).
 You will generally be at a sufficient level of fitness if you are able to complete your day's cycling within a reasonable timescale (which shall be set by your tour leader, and in respect of most holidays shall mean completing the day's cycling by 18:30 hours local time at the latest).
 If you finish your day's cycling beyond this time period, it shall be at the tour leader's absolute discretion as to whether you are at a sufficient level of fitness to continue with your chosen holiday.
 You are required to follow any safety advice or other instructions provided to you by your tour leader, and wear a cycle helmet and appropriate clothing at all times whilst cycling.
+You must also abide by the rules of the Highway Code.

 If you are using your own bike, it must be suitable for use for the duration of the route of your chosen holiday.
 It is your responsibility to arrange for your bike to be transported to the holiday.
 Your bike must be insured for the duration of your holiday, and your insurance should cover loss or damage to your bike that may occur during your holiday.
 Peak Tours take great care to ensure that your bike is safe at all times.
 However, Peak Tours cannot accept any responsibility for any damage to your bike or loss of your bike, including if your bike is stolen during the holiday.
 This includes times when your bikes are being transported in one of the vans.
 If a van was stolen containing your bike then you would need to have an adequate insurance policy in place to cover this.

 Bike hire is available to be booked at any time up to the start of your holiday, subject to availability.
 If you choose the bike hire option, your bike will be provided at the beginning of the holiday and returned to ground staff at the end of your holiday.
+On receiving your hire bike, it is your responsibility to check that the bike is in good working order and to check your bike each day before starting your ride.
+If you have any concerns about the function of the bike then you need to raise this with your tour leader straight away.

 3. Accuracy